versionpress/versionpress/CONTRIBUTING.md

 3. When ready, push the branch, **open a pull request** for it and **move the issue to the 'in review' state** (again, either visually in [overv.io](https://overv.io/workspace/JanVoracek/cautious-tarsier/) or by removing the `in progress` label and adding the `in review` one).
 You can open a PR early to gather feedback, no worries, you can always add commits to it later.
 The branch can be push-forced if necessary, it is a "sandbox" to make it great.

     This is an example of a good pull request: [versionpress/versionpress#744](https://github.com/versionpress/versionpress/pull/744).
-As a template, this is what the PR body usually contains:
+The body usually contains something like:

         Resolves #123.